AnnsAnns/RIOT/doc/guides/build-system/flashing.md

     $ RIOT_MAKEFILES_GLOBAL_PRE=/path/to/makefile.pre make -C examples/basic/hello-world flash term
 ```

+:::note
-> **Note:** if set as an environment variable it would be a good idea to add a
+  If set as an environment variable it would be a good idea to add a
   variable to enable/disable it, e.g:

 ```makefile
 ifeq (1,$(ENABLE_LOCAL_BOARDS))